roshmadosh/Kaput/README.md

 Steps:
 1. Run `docker compose up`.
 This starts two docker instances: one for the app and another for PostgreSQL.
-2. Then find the container id for the docker container with image name `kaput-api`.
+2. Find the container id for the docker container with image name `kaput-api` by running `docker ps`.
 3. Find the IP address this container is running on with `docker container inspect <the container id>`.
 This is the host where you will send requests to on port 8080 (e.g. http://\<container ip address\>:8080/api/users).

 Will update Swagger docs with instructions on how to use API.